Lake County Probate and Estate Planning Attorney | Yergey & Yergey, P.A.

 Local Practice

 Yergey & Yergey, P.A. represents clients throughout Lake County — including Tavares, Eustis, Mount Dora, Clermont, Leesburg, Lady Lake, Groveland, and the unincorporated areas surrounding them — in probate administration, estate planning, guardianship proceedings, trust administration, and probate and trust litigation.
+We also serve Sumter County and Marion County families in the same Fifth Judicial Circuit.

 Lake County's demographic profile — a substantial retirement-age population (particularly around The Villages on the Lake/Sumter county line, Mount Dora, and the Lady Lake area), significant lakefront and rural real estate holdings, and an active community of out-of-state seasonal residents — creates consistent demand for Florida probate, estate planning, and guardianship counsel.